MerrybyPractice/testing-example/README.md

 ## Functionality to finish

-8. test 50 unique test cases for each exsisting method.
+8. test several meaningful and unique test cases for each exsisting method.

 9. Write unit tests for the area methods and the retreival method that run without any input or knowledge that the other exsisting.